Resources and Financial Support

 Fellowship & Grant Opportunities

-Shell Travel Funds - The Shell Foundation provides funds for students in the Department of Geophysics who travel in relation to the academic work they are doing.
+Geophysics has a travel and conference fund to support students who travel in relation to the academic work they are doing.
 This can be to deliver a research paper to a professional meeting or to conduct field work related to the research project you are doing to earn your degree.
 Funds are generally limited to one time per student per academic year.
+An application is forthcoming.
+In the mid-time, students should contact Clark Campagna, Assistant Director of Student Services, for more information.

 Stanford Support Programs